wrathematics/dequer/README.md

 # [1] TRUE
 ```

+In reality, we could just preallocate our array because we know
+how many elements the final object should have.
+And if you *do*
+know how many elements the final object should have, that is
+exactly what you should do.
+But for the cases where we don't,
+this example shows why it's a better strategy to use something
+like a deque (or a stack or a queue).

 The reason the list version is so slow is because at each iteration
 of the loop, R will: